sprucelabsai/spruce-documentation/src/pages/training/building-a-skill/building-a-skill.md

 ---
-title: Learn
+title: Building a Skill
 script: frameworks.js
 ---

-You've reached the "Learn" section, a step towards unleashing the full potential of your programming skills within the Spruce ecosystem.
+You've reached the Building a Skill section, a step towards unleashing the full potential of your programming skills within the Spruce ecosystem.

 ## What You Will Learn